prajwalcr/bpp_fashions-1/README.md

    - Sphinx used for generating out-of-the-box beautiful code documentation.
    - API documentation done through Swagger-UI as well as postman.
    - Application can be deployed through docker or kubernetes.
+   - Flake8 used as linter.
+   - CI/CD pipeline runs linter and performs unit tests.

 ## Note